hengyunabc/mybatis-ehcache-spring/README.md

-﻿# mybatis
+﻿# mybatis-ehcache-spring

 ## Why we need this project
 The official mybatis-ehcache is very simple.
 It create ehcache like follow:
 ```java
 protected static CacheManager CACHE_MANAGER = CacheManager.create();
 ```
-User can not set custom ehcache.xml, can not set custom CacheManager, https://github.com/mybatis/ehcache-cache
+User can not set custom ehcache.xml, can not set custom CacheManager. https://github.com/mybatis/ehcache-cache

 This project provide these feature:
-* Load Ehcache config from custom file or from a existed ehcache manager.
+* Load Ehcache config from custom ehcache.xml file or use a existed ehcache manager.
-* Mybatis cache metrics.
+* Mybatis cache **metrics**.
 * Spring integration.

 ##Example